-User r Tasks Rule supe rvisors Rule supervisors must be assigned to the Identity & Access Governance Identity Audit Rule supervisors application role or a child application role.
+User Tasks Rule supervisors Rule supervisors must be assigned to the Identity &amp; Access Governance Identity Audit Rule supervisors application role or a child application role.
 Users with this application role: Are responsible for compliance rule content, for example, an auditor or a auditing department.
 Edit the compliance rule working copies, which are assigned to the application role.
 Enable and disable compliance rules.
 Can start rule checking and view rule violations as required.
 Assign mitigating controls.

-To add the employees to the default application as rule supervisors anager, select the Identity Audit > Basic configuration data > Rule sors category.
-2. 2.
-Select the Assign employees task.
-3. In the Ac Id assignments pane, add employees.
-TIP: In t the Remove assignments pane, you can remove assigned employees.
+To add the employees to the default application as rule supervisors

+- In the Manager, select the Identity Audit > Basic configuration data > Rule supervisors category. - 2.
+Select the Assign employees task. - 3.
+In the Add assignments pane, add employees.

+TIP: In the Remove assignments pane, you can remove assigned employees.